-Héctor Pío Lagos Dondé is the Executive Chairman of Monex since 1985.
-Prior to Monex, he served as an associate consultant for McKinsey and Company.
-He is also a member of the Board of Directors of different companies, including BMV and MexDer.
+Héctor Pío Lagos Dondé is the Executive Chairman of Monex.
+Since the incorporation of Monex in 1985, Mr. Lagos has managed the institution and chaired the Board of Directors.
+He has a strong background in the financial sector.
 Mr. Lagos holds a degree in Public Accounting from the Instituto Tecnológico Autónomo de México and an MBA from Stanford University.

-Georgina Teresita Lagos Dondé is a member of the Board of Directors.
+Georgina Teresita Lagos Dondé is a member of the Board of Directors and chairs the COSUSTENTA Committee at Monex.
 Mrs. Lagos holds a degree in Communication Sciences from Universidad Anáhuac and a master's degree in Comparative Politics from New York University.

-Mauricio Naranjo González is our CEO and CEO of Monex Grupo Financiero.
-He has more than 31 years of experience in the financial sector, last 12 years in Monex.
+Mauricio Naranjo González is CEO of Monex Grupo Financiero.
+He has more than 32 years of experience in the financial sector, last 13 years in Monex.
+With a solid background in senior management.
 Previously, he held various positions in IXE, CNBV and Banco de Mexico.
 He holds a bachelor's degree in Economics from the Instituto Tecnológico Autónomo de México and a PhD in Economics from the University of California, Berkeley.

-Moisés Tiktin Nickin is the International, Private Banking and Trust Managing Director and CEO of Banco Monex.
-Previously, he was de CEO of Monex Casa de Bolsa.
-He has more than 38 years of experience during which he held various managemental positions at Valorum, Valores Finamex and SHCP.
-Mr. Tiktin holds a bachelor's degree in Economics from the Instituto Tecnológico Autónomo de México and a master's degree in Economics from the University of Chicago
+Moisés Tiktin Nickin is CEO of Banco Monex and he is in charge of the operations of Monex International.
+He has more than 39 years of experience in the financial sector, 20 of which in Monex.
+Previously, he held various management positions at Valorum, Valores Finamex and SHCP.
+Mr. Tiktin holds a bachelor's degree in Economics from the Instituto Tecnológico Autónomo de México and a master's degree in Economics from the University of Chicago.

-Ana Isabel Lagos Vogt is a JVs and Innovation Consultant at Monex Grupo Financiero.
+Ana Isabel Lagos Vogt is Director of Innovation at Monex Grupo Financiero.
 Previously, she was a Business Analyst at McKinsey and Company.
-She holds a bachelor's degree in Metropolitan Studies and Urban Design & Architecture Studies from New York University and an MBA from the Kellogg School of Management Northwhester University.
+She holds a bachelor's degree in Metropolitan Studies and Urban Design & Architecture Studies from New York University and an MBA from the Kellogg School of Management of Northwhester University.

-Julia Inés Lagos Vogt is a Derivatives Specialist at Monex Grupo Financiero.
+Julia Inés Lagos Vogt is a Derivatives and Financial Instruments Specialist at Monex Grupo Financiero.
 She holds a bachelor's degree in Financial Administration from the Instituto Tecnológico de Monterrey and a Specialization in International Business from the IE Business School of Madrid, Spain.

-Patricia García Gutiérrez is Managing Director of Personnel and Corporate Affairs of Monex Grupo Financiero.
-Mrs. García has more than 30 years of experience in financial sector and has worked for 20 years in Monex.
+Patricia García Gutiérrez is Managing Director of Personnel and Corporate Affairs of Monex Grupo Financiero and is a member of the Board of Directors of Monex.
+She has 31 years of professional experience in the financial sector, 21 of them at Monex.
+She has specialized in talent management and corporate responsibility, public relations, communication, and marketing.
 She holds a bachelor's degree in Computer Systems and Computer Science from the Universidad Iberoamericana and a master's degree in Systems, Planning and Computer Science from the same university.

 Jorge Hierro Molina is Managing Director of Operation and Finance.
-Mr. Hierro has more than 30 years of experience and prior joining Monex, he served as CFO for Latin America at Citibank, and previously he held several senior management positions within Banamex.
+Mr. Hierro has more than 35 years of experience and prior joining Monex, he served as CFO for Latin America at Citibank, and previously he held several senior management positions within Banamex.
 He holds a bachelor's degree in Economics from Instituto Tecnológico Autónomo de México and is a PhD candidate from the Massachusetts Institute of Technology (MIT).

 David Aarón Margolín Schabes is an Independent Director of Monex.
-He has more than 41 years of experience during which he has held various directive positions in Banco de Mexico and Grupo Financiero Banorte.
+He has more than 42 years of experience during which he has held various directive positions in Banco de Mexico and Grupo Financiero Banorte.
 He has a bachelor's degree in Actuarial Sciences from the Universidad Nacional Autónoma de México (UNAM) and a master's degree in Operational Research from Cornell University in New York, USA.